 Lila Maycock, LMSW-CC

 Lila Maycock received her Master of Social Work degree from the University of New England with a certificate in applied arts and social justice.
 She approaches her work with unconditional positive regard for her clients, an awareness of attachment patterns, trauma, cultural identity and uses a relational, person-in-environment lens.
 Lila has worked with addictions, eating disorders, trauma, self-harm, grief and loss, and a variety of mental health diagnosis.
-She has done professional work with adults, homeless teens, LGBTQ+, couples, families and with elders in long-term care settings.
+She has done professional work with adults, homeless teens, the LGBTQIA+ community, couples, families and with elders in long-term care settings.
 Lila comes from a background specializing in substance use disorders that was rooted in cognitive behavioral therapy, dialectical behavioral therapy, and motivational interviewing.
 Her current practice utilizes acceptance and commitment therapy, internal family systems, mindfulness practices, embodied healing, and expressive therapies.
 Lila provides individual therapy and is a facilitator in our Intensive Outpatient Program.